Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Loading MesiboUI.USERLIST_GROUPSELECTION_MODE

-This loads fragment to select a group.
+This loads the fragment to select a group.

 ```java
              Bundle bl = new Bundle();